-Generally, we have made technological advances meeting our milestone schedules.
+Generally, we have met our milestone schedules when making technological advances in our product.
 We can give no assurance that our commercialization schedule will continue to be met as we further develop the Bioflux or any of our other proposed products.